dlammerse/cucsel/Assignments.md

 ## Exercise 6

-1. Use faker to generate random data?
+1. Use faker to generate random data.
-2. Reduce your gherkin to Given When Then (so 3 lines, max 4/5 lines)?
+2. Create page objects.
+One java file per page.

-3. Add pages layer?
+>Now it is time to test some real web pages.
+Continue to AssignmentsNS.md